clintgeek/rf24NetworkInterface/README.md

 # rf24NetworkInterface
-An interface between the rf24Network library and MQTT on a rasPi
+An interface between the rf24Network library and MQTT on a rasPi A simplified, ESP8266 compatible version is located in arduinoProjects as `this_node`.

 This program is designed to run on a RaspberryPi and interfaces between the rf24Network network and the local Mosquitto broker.